xavier-crean/comp_u1_mon_tda/README.md

 Raw lattice configuration data is processed by the scripts in directory `src/observables/`.
 Collectively, this may take several hours to compute.
 For reproducibility, our processed data is included in the [data release][data] to be stored in directory `data/observables/`.

-With cached data from the [data release][data], one may quickly reproduce the plots and results from the [paper][paper] by running the script `src/analysis/analysis.py`.
+Plots and results from the [paper][paper] may be reproduced by running the script `src/analysis/analysis.py`.
+This will generate cached data, stored in `cached_data/`, for quicker re-runs.
+The pre-computed cached data has been provided in the [data release][data].

 ### Setup